pvpscript/mpv-video-splice/README.md

 # mpv-video-splice
-An mpv player script that helps you to create a video out of cuts made in another video.
+An mpv player script that helps you create a video out of cuts made in another video.

 ## Description